 The other night, I shot a timelapse of the Moon, Venus and Jupiter conjunction west of Madison, WI.
 It was about 20 degrees, so not real cold, but cold enough to need some cold weather gear on the camera.
 The above video shows the short timelapse, and also a behind the scenes timelapse.
 It is a crescent moon, but I was shooting 20 second exposures, so it looks full.
 A Storm Jacket by Vortex Media is on the 5D Mark II, on the Dynamic Perception Stage Zero Dolly.

 I get a lot of questions like, “How do I keep Dew or Frost from building up on the lens?”, in cold, or just damp nights from humidity.
-Every night I shoot, whether I think I need it or not, I usedisposable hand warmers on the lens.
+Every night I shoot, whether I think I need it or not, I use disposable hand warmers on the lens.
 I place it on the bottom of the lens and hold it on with a rubber band.
 You could also use anything else that would work to hold it on, like a velcro strap, tape, etc. The temperature of the lens only needs to be a little warmer than the outside temp to keep it dew and frost free.
 I used them when I shot Sub Zero, in -25 F wind chill.
-They sell lens warmers, but I don’t want to deal with any more wires and batteries than I already have.
-You can also buy a lot of hand warmers, for how much a lens warmer costs.
+This works most of the time.
+But if the humidity is extremely high, it may not keep up on a real wide angle lens with a large front element, like the Nikon 14-24.
+But I'm not sure if a battery operated one would work any better.
+They sell battery operated lens warmers, but I don’t want to deal with any more wires and batteries than I already have.
+You can also buy a lot of hand warmers cheaper than buying one battery operated lens warmer.

 My timelapse setups usually run for 3-4 hours, and most of the time I’m not immediately near it.
 It’s best to set it up and leave it alone.
 That way stray light from a flashlight, doesn’t ruin the shot.
 I have been looking for a replacement for the cheap rain covers that I have used in the past.
 I found one that I think will work better than others I have looked at.
 It is the Storm Jacket by Vortex Media.
 The Storm Jacket is compact when folded up and has a bungee closure at each end.
 See more info about it on their site.